-Professional Counseling Orientation and Ethical Prac uce Demonstrates promptness 1 2 3 4 NA Demonstrates dependability 1 2 3 4 NA Demonstrates cooperativeness 1 2 3 4 NA Demonstrates willingness to carry out suggestions 1 2 3 4 NA Asks for assistance when needed 1 2 3 4 NA Demonstrates willingness to share extra duties 1 2 3 4 NA Maintains good rapport with colleagues 1 2 3 4 NA Able to take initiative and perform independently 1 2 3 4 NA Demonstrates an ability to function as a team member 1 2 3 4 NA Demonstrates an awareness of and adherence to ethical standards 1 2 3 4 NA Comments: Personal Growth and Understanding 2 3 4 NA Personal Growth and Understanding Demonstrates self-awareness and self-understanding 1 2 2 33 4 4 NANA Personal Growth and Understanding Personal Growth and Understanding Demonstrates self-awareness and self-understanding Demonstrates emotional stability Demonstrates a sense of fairness, justice and client/student advocacy 1 2 3 4 NA NA Personal Growth and Understanding Demonstrates self-awareness and self-understanding Demonstrates emotional stability Demonstrates a sense of fairness, justice and client/student advocacy Able to take initiative and perform independently 1 2 2 2 2 3 3 3 4 NA NA NA Personal Growth and Understanding Demonstrates self-awareness and self-understanding Demonstrates emotional stability Demonstrates a sense of fairness, justice and client/student advocacy 1 1 2 2 33 4 4 NA NA Personal Growth and Understanding Demonstrates self-awareness and self-understanding Demonstrates emotional stability Demonstrates a sense of fairness, justice and client/student advocacy Able to take initiative and perform independently 1 1 1 2 2 2 2 3 3 3 4 4 4 NA NA NA
+Professional Counseling Orientation and Ethical Prac tice Demonstrates promptness 1 2 3 4 NA Demonstrates dependability 1 2 3 4 NA Demonstrates cooperativeness 1 2 3 4 NA Demonstrates willingness to carry out suggestions 1 2 3 4 NA Asks for assistance when needed 1 2 3 4 NA Demonstrates willingness to share extra duties 1 2 3 4 NA Maintains good rapport with colleagues 1 2 3 4 NA Able to take initiative and perform independently 1 2 3 4 NA Demonstrates an ability to function as a team member 1 2 3 4 NA Demonstrates an awareness of and adherence to ethical standards 1 2 3 4 NA Personal Growth and Understanding Demonstrates self-awareness and self-understanding 1 2 3 4 NA Demonstrates emotional stability 1 2 3 4 NA Demonstrates a sense of fairness, justice and client/student advocacy 1 2 3 4 NA Able to take initiative and perform independently 1 2 3 4 NA Able to seek and make use of supervision 1 2 3 4 NA Shows ability to accept and act on constructive criticism 1 2 3 4 - NA

-Helping Relationships, Human Development & Group V Work Able to establish and maintain rapport 1 2 3 4 NA Communicates genuine interest in and acceptance of 1 2 3 4 NA clients Accurately identifies client concerns and conflicts.
+Helping Relationships, Human Development & Group Work Able to establish and maintain rapport 1 2 3 4 NA Communicates genuine interest in and acceptance of 1 2 3 4 NA clients Accurately identifies client concerns and conflicts.
 1 2 3 4 NA Understands the developmental stages of clients 1 2 3 4 NA Able to maintain a good, working counseling 1 2 3 4 NA relationship Able to use counseling theories in a productive, helpful 1 2 3 4 NA manner Demonstrates appropriate confrontation skills.
 1 2 3 4 NA Uses silence effectively.
 1 2 3 4 NA Able to facilitate communication with challenging clients.
 1 2 3 4 NA Sets and maintains appropriate boundaries 1 2 3 4 NA Demonstrates crisis intervention skills when necessary 1 2 3 4 NA Able to facilitate group interactions.
-1 2 3 4 NA Comments: - • •
+1 2 3 4 NA Comments: -

-Identifies issues of diversity that may impact counseling 1 2 3 4 NA Demonstrates appropriate interventions based on a multicultural perspective.
-1 2 3 4 NA Comments: •
+Social and Cultural Diversity Identifies issues of diversity that may impact counseling 1 2 3 4 NA Demonstrates appropriate interventions based on a multicultural perspective.
+1 2 3 4 NA Comments:

-Assessment, Testing, and Career Development Ability to accurately assess the educational and/or 1 2 3 4 NA psychological needs of clients Ability to use appropriate appraisal techniques for the 1 2 3 4 NA gathering and utilization of information Ability to use educational, vocational, and personal-social 1 2 3 4 NA information in assisting clients with the skill of decision- making Demonstrates knowledge of tests used in the setting and 1 2 3 4 NA shows understanding in regard to their proper interpretation Effectively facilitates career counseling and career 1 2 3 4 NA guidance when appropriate Comments:
+Assessment, Testing, and Career Development Ability to accurately assess the educational and/or 1 2 3 4 NA psychological needs of clients Ability to use appropriate appraisal techniques for the 1 2 3 4 NA gathering and utilization of information Ability to use educational, vocational, and personal-social 1 2 3 4 NA information in assisting clients with the skill of decision- making Demonstrates knowledge of tests used in the setting and 1 2 3 4 NA shows understanding in regards to their proper interpretation Effectively facilitates career counseling and career 1 2 3 4 NA guidance when appropriate Comments: